-"Universal" proxy cards would let shareowners vote for the nominees they wish to represent them on corporate boards.
-This is vitally important in proxy contests, when board seats (and in some cases, board control) are at stake.
+"Universal" proxy cards solve this problem by listing all duly nominated board candidates, allowing shareowners to vote for the precise combination of nominees they wish to represent them.
+That precision is vitally important in proxy contests, when board seats (and in some cases, board control) are at stake.

-As shown in the graph above, contested elections are exceedingly rare in the United States.
-Based on recent contests going to a vote in the Russell 3000 index, the SEC's proposed rule would have no impact on 99.4 percent of director elections.
+As shown in the graph (click to enlarge), contested elections are exceedingly rare in the United States.
+Based on recent contests going to a vote in the Russell 3000 index, the SEC's new rule would have no impact on 99% of director elections.

 |Proxy Plumbing Recommendation invoking need to finalize universal proxy: SEC Investor Advisory Committee